 Don’t do this.
 It’s a bad idea.

 Not only will that not help you rank on sophisticated search engines such as Google, but it can also actually get you penalized.
 This type of practice is known as “black hat SEO,” and you want to avoid it at all costs.
 By all means, make sure to include keywords, but try to go for a natural flow.
 Keep the keyword density at less than 3 percent, or it will start to look unnatural to the bots and the humans.

 4. Display Your Keywords Prominently

 Now that we know that we shouldn’t go overboard, it’s important to note that keywords should be placed in certain key places in your page’s content.
-In particular, put your keywords in the title of your page, the header of your page, and in the body of your content, especially as close to the first and last sentences of content as possible.
+In particular, put your keywords in your page’s title, the header of your page, and in the body of your content, especially as close to the first and last sentences of the content as possible.

-5. Make Keywords Part of Your URL Make sure that relevant keywords are included in the web address of the page that you are optimizing.
+5. Make Keywords Part of Your URL Make sure that relevant keywords are included in the page’s web address that you are optimizing.
 Google uses the text in your URL to help it determine the topic of your content, and it’s also more human-readable to edit your URL and add keywords than many of the random default URL’s that some content-management software can spit out.

 6. Don’t Neglect Local Searches

 Be sure to focus some of your SEO efforts on local search if you are a local business.
 Target keywords that are particular to your area, and you may be able to rank quite a bit higher than your competitors.